ptesny/teched2025XP264/exercises/ex0/README.md

 </table>

-- The students do not have access to the shared components of the landscape.
+- The students do not have access to the master components of the landscape.
-- Any shared infrascture access is granted from the Easy Navigation dashboard via SSO.
+- Any shared infrascture access required for the session is granted via SSO with the links available from the Easy Navigation site.

 | Account Name              | Type        |                                                                                                                                Description |
 | :------------------------ | :---------: | :------------------------------------------------------------------------------------------------------------------------ |